darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 in the system settings phpthumbsup.auto_create using a phpThumbsUp URL.
 Separate multiple directories with a colon.

-Example (notice you don't include the /phpthumbsup part at the beginning):
+Example (notice you DO NOT include the /phpthumbsup part at the beginning):

 /w/400/h/300/zc/1/src/path/to/dir:/w/800/src/path/to/dir